c6o/docs/content/references/mount.md

 ## More Examples

-Enable access to a deployment and download the environment to a sourceable shell file:
+Mount all the volumes of a specific deployment within the folder `./folder-name`
 ```bash
 > czctl deployment mount my-deployment -n my-namespace ./folder-name
 ```